ppissias/SpacePixels/MANUAL.md

 ### Detect Iteratively (Large Datasets)

-Runs the multi-pass iterative workflow intended for large datasets and very slow movers.
+Runs the multi-pass iterative workflow intended for large datasets where the standard full run may be too memory-heavy.

 ---